Candidate Moves

 Each candidate row shows:

-• Rank — 1, 2, 3… with rank 1 being the engine's best move.
+- Rank — 1, 2, 3… with rank 1 being the engine's best move.

-• The move — e.g. 24/21 for a checker play, or the cube action.
-Long checker plays can collapse intermediate hops to a single label (a User Settings toggle).
+24/21for a checker play, or the cube action.
+Long checker plays can collapse intermediate hops to a single label (a User Settings toggle). - A tag where it applies — best, played, or best · played when your move was the top choice.

-• Cubeful equity — the move's absolute equity.
+- Cubeful equity — the move's absolute equity.

-• Equity delta — how much it gives up against the best move, colored by error severity.
+- Equity delta — how much it gives up against the best move, colored by error severity.
 The best move's delta is zero.

 The fuller cards add a win-probability breakdown — win / gammon / backgammon percentages, and a per-player win-distribution table when the match's players are known.